VictoriaMetrics/VictoriaMetrics/README.md

 It is configured with `-downsampling.period` command-line flag.
 The same flag value must be passed to both `vmstorage` and `vmselect` nodes.
 Configuring `vmselect` node with `-downsampling.period` command-line flag makes query results more consistent, as `vmselect` will evenly downsample all received data samples if requested time range will intersect with configured
 `-downsampling.period`.
-If this flag is omitted for `vmselect`, then query results can be less accurate because of mixing raw and downsampled data samples.
+For example, if `-downsampling.period=30d:5m` and user requests `60d` of data then vmselect will downsample all datapoints (newer and older than `30d`) to `5m` intervals.
+If this flag is omitted for `vmselect`, then query results can be less consistent because of mixing raw and downsampled data.

 Enterprise binaries can be downloaded and evaluated for free from [the releases page](https://github.com/VictoriaMetrics/VictoriaMetrics/releases).
 See how to request a free trial license [here](https://victoriametrics.com/products/enterprise/trial/).